Study of nuclear corrections on the charged hadron fragmentation functions in a Neural Network global QCD analysis: Theoretical Setup

 These FFs are obtained in the framework of Neural Networks.
 Corresponding to the momentum fraction $z$, we use one input node in a one-layered feed-forward Neural Network, $20$ intermediate nodes in a one hidden layer and a sigmoid activation function.
 Since the number of independent FFs of the positive pion, kaon and unidentified light hadrons are seven, we use $7$ nodes in the output with a linear activation function.
 The architecture of the Neural Network is ${1-20-7}$ and the number of Monte Carlo replicas is $200$.
 Indeed, the uncertainty propagation has been estimated by using the Monte Carlo method.

-As we mentioned before, the main aim in this paper is to investigate the impact of applying the nuclear corrections to calculate the SIDIS observables.
-To this end, in the first step, we use the proton PDF sets {\tt NNPDF3.1}~\cite{NNPDF:2017mvq} as input to calculate the SIDIS cross sections.
+As mentioned before, the main objective of this paper is to investigate the impact of applying nuclear corrections to calculate the SIDIS observables.
+Since the PDFs does not have role in the SIA process, the nuclear corrections are irrelevant to electron-positron annihilation process.